gauravdas014/node-farm/README.md

 # node-farm

-A simple project using node js
+My first backend work.
+A simple project using node js.
+Just showing data dynamically from a json file, nothing more.